What are basal and squamous cell skin cancers?

 - Skin adnexal tumors (tumors that start in hair follicles or skin glands)

 Together, these types account for less than 1% of all skin cancers.

 These conditions may develop into skin cancer or may be very early stages of skin cancer.

 Actinic keratosis (solar keratosis)

 Actinic keratosis, also known as solar keratosis, is a pre-cancerous skin condition caused by too much exposure to the sun.
 Actinic keratoses are usually small (less than 1/4 inch across), rough or scaly spots that may be pink-red or flesh-colored.
 Usually they start on the face, ears, backs of the hands, and arms of middle-aged or older people with fair skin, although they can occur on other sun-exposed areas.
 People who have them usually develop more than one.

 Actinic keratoses tend to grow slowly and usually do not cause any symptoms (although some might be itchy or sore).
 They sometimes go away on their own, but they may come back.

-In some cases, actinic keratoses may turn into squamous cell cancers.
-Most actinic keratoses do not become cancers, but it can be hard sometimes for doctors to tell these apart from true skin cancers, so doctors often recommend treating them.
+In some cases, actinic keratoses may turn into squamous cell skin cancers.
+Most actinic keratoses do not become cancers, but it can be hard sometimes for doctors to tell them apart from true skin cancers, so doctors often recommend treating them.
 If they are not treated, you and your doctor should check them regularly for changes that might be signs of skin cancer.